jaesto/Gem/README.md

   Parameters) plus **LOD only** and **Table Calcs only** views for calculated fields.
 - **Theme** (`themeBtn`): Switch between Dark and Light themes for the current session.
 - **Drag/Zoom**: Pan with the mouse, scroll to zoom, and drag nodes to adjust their placement.

+### Hop selector

+- The hop control is now a pill-style dropdown labeled **Hops ▾**, consistent with the rest of the toolbar pills.
+- Selecting 1–5 hops sets the neighbor expansion depth that Gem uses when you expand around the current selection.

+### Hierarchy layout (pyramid)

+- The **Hierarchy** layout arranges nodes from top to bottom:
+  - **Level 0:** Dashboards (roots)
+  - **Level 1:** Worksheets
+  - **Level 2+:** Fields, Calculated Fields, Parameters
+- Ranks are separated vertically so the lineage reads as a pyramid instead of a long horizontal snake.
+- If no dashboards are visible (for example after filtering), Gem automatically uses worksheets as the roots.

 ### Details panel